3Thiago/bitcoinista/README.md

 ## Troubleshooting ##

-The following error

-    An error occurred: maximum recursion depth exceeded in cmp

-can be resolved in the following way: Restart Pythonista by double-clicking the home button and swipe up on the Pythonista screenshot.

-Also, if you install a newer version or remove Bitcoinista and install again you will have to restart Pythonista in the above way to make sure the changes go into effect.
+If you install a newer version or remove Bitcoinista and install again you will have to restart Pythonista for the changes to take effect.
+You can do this by double clicking the home button and swipe up on the Pythonista app.

 [btcuri]: https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki